aesthetic-suite/framework/docs/design-system.md

 - [Modular scale](https://alistapart.com/article/more-meaningful-typography/) will be used for all scaling based algorithms.
 Can be configured per setting, with name or integer based values.
-- Colors may be unique per design system (and maybe theme too), but is inaccessible to consumers.
-  Consumers will need to use palettes, which are pre-defined colors + states for common UI elements, and mixins, which are collections are theme specific CSS properties.
+- Colors may be unique per design system but is inaccessible to consumers (avoids backwards incompatibility).
+Consumers will need to use palettes, which are pre-defined colors + states for common UI elements, and mixins, which are collections of theme specific CSS properties.
 - Multiple design systems can be used in parallel (e.g., version 2019 vs version 2020).
 This is possible since the "theme template" for the consumer will be identical regardless of design system and theme parameters.